 Not from Poland?
 Interested in society, politics or culture, but having a hard time following discussions in Polish?
 Krytyka Polityczna’s English-language outlet, Political Critique, invites you to a series of English-language lectures which will cover contemporary issues relating to both domestic issues in Poland and Polish actions on the international scene.

-These debates are free entry and will take place in Krytyka Polityczna’s premises (see bottom of the page) in Warsaw.
+These debates are free to attend and will take place in Krytyka Polityczna’s premises (see bottom of the page) in Warsaw.

 These debates will also be live streamed and you can keep track of the live streams by following Political Critique on YouTube and/or Facebook.
 Please note that while Political Critique’s Facebook site is all in English, they share a YouTube channel with their Polish sister organisation and many videos will therefore be in Polish.